epicyclic-dev/nice-data/readme.md

 ["a list", "containing", "", "several values"]
 ```

 There are a couple of new concepts here.
 The first new concept is demonstrated in the second value, which is an inline string.
 This is a standard string fragment that appears on the same line after another introducer (either a list item introducer, as in this example, or a map key introducer, which will be demonstrated in the section describing maps).
-The only difference between an inline string and a normal string as discussed above is that the inline string may is composed of only a single fragment (meaning it cannot be spread across multiple lines).
+The only difference between an inline string and a normal string as discussed above is that the inline string is composed of only a single fragment (meaning it cannot be spread across multiple lines).
 The string leader used has no effect on an inline string, since the leader is not applied.

 The other new concept is structural indentation.
 The fourth list item contains an indented string following a list item introducer that does not contain an inline value.
 Because the string sequence is indented, it belongs to the list item introduced immediately before it.
 Note that an indented sequence following an introducer that contains an inline value is a syntactic error.
 That is, the following document **cannot** be parsed: